MariamBakry/MariamBakry/README.md

 - 🔭 A passionate Full-Stack developer from Egypt

-- 🌱 I'm currently an open source trainee at ITI
+- 🌱 I'm currently seeking to join an outstanding development team

-- ❤️ I love chocolate and watching Anime
+- ❤️ I love drawing and watching Anime

 -  📫 How to reach me: mariamelbakryy@gmail.com